willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 # Compiler vs Runtime

 In programming language implementation, we often separate the **compiler** from the **runtime**.
-This is useful when generating code that isn't affected by the input program.
+This is useful when generating code that remains constant.

 For example, arithmetic and conditionals require generating very specific instructions, whereas a built-in data structure should be defined in the runtime system.
 The compiler can then generate instructions to call into the runtime API.